stepchowfun/toast/README.md

 ## Acknowledgements

-The inspiration for Toast came from a similar tool used at Airbnb for CI jobs.
+Toast was inspired by an in-house tool used at Airbnb for CI jobs.
+The design was heavily influenced by the lessons I learned working on that tool and building out Airbnb's CI system with the fabulous CI Infrastructure Team.

-Special thanks to Julia Wang ([@juliahw](https://github.com/juliahw)) for valuable early feedback!
+Special thanks to Julia Wang ([@juliahw](https://github.com/juliahw)) for valuable early feedback.
+Thanks to Julia and Mark Tai [@marktai](https://github.com/marktai) for coming up with the name *Toast*.